Partagás: History

 On September 15, 1960, Fidel Castro's revolutionary Cuban government seized 16 cigar factories, including the Partagas factory and related assets.
 At 6:30p.m. soldiers entered the Partagas fabrica and encountered Ramón Cifuentes Toriello.
 "They came inside and said, 'We're here to intervene the company,' Cifuentes recalled in 1991.
 "And they didn't allow me to take anything from there."
 The Partagás brand was later selected for continued production under Cuban state government control, first by Cubatobaco and later Habanos S.A.

 Before and after the Cuban Revolution, the Cuban-produced Partagás has continued to be one of Cuba's best-selling cigar brands.
 By the middle 1990s it was second in sales only to Montecristo, with annual sales of approximately 10 million cigars.

 The old Partagás Factory in Havana, since renamed "Francisco Pérez Germán", was responsible for the production of much of the brand until it was relocated 3 km from Havana Vieja.
 A new factory now produces most vitolas.
 Both locations are popular tourist destinations for cigar smokers vacationing in Cuba.
 The move to the new factory took place on January 2, 2012.

 In 2002, Altadis bought a controlling share in the Cuban government-owned cigar distributor, Habanos SA, and instituted a number of changes in cigar production.
 Among them was gradually turning the various brands of Cuban cigars to either all-handmade or all-machine-made lines, reducing the number of redundant sizes within a brand, and eliminating many low-selling cigars.
 Many of Partagás lesser-known handmade and all machine-made cigars were cut from production.
 Today, all Cuban Partagás cigar vitolas are hand-made.

 Since the introduction of the Edición Limitada annual releases, Partagás has produced a special size almost every year: the Pirámide in 2000, the Serie D No. 3 in 2001, the Serie D No. 2 in 2003, the Serie D No. 1 in 2004, a reissue of the Serie D No. 3 in 2006, and the Serie D No. 5 in 2008.
 In 2005, Partagás introduced a pyramid, the Serie P No. 2.

-Partagás also offers two machine-made cigarillos, (the Mini and the club), as well as a branded cigarettes.
+Partagás also offers two machine-made cigarillos—the Mini and the club—as well as branded cigarettes.